crjiminez03/DataAnalyticsPortfolio/README.md

 <h1>Welcome to my Data Analytics Portfolio!</h1>

+👋Greetings,

-Christopher Jiminez, a seasoned Business Intelligence and Systems II Analyst with a background in data analytics & cyber/network security.
-Having a keen eye for detail and a commitment to ethical data practices, I am poised to contribute effectively to data-driven decision-making processes.
-Anticipating graduation with a B.S. in Data Analytics from WGU in March 2024, I have recently completed the Google Advanced Data Analytics Professional Certificate.
-This certification has equipped me with a robust skill set, enabling me to tackle intricate data analytics challenges and deliver valuable insights.
+I'm Christopher Jiminez, a seasoned 📊 Business Intelligence and Systems II Analyst with expertise in data analytics and cyber/network security.
+Currently on track to graduate with a B.S. in Data Analytics from WGU in March 2024.

-My expertise extends to SQL, Tableau, and Power BI, complementing my proficiency in Python for data manipulation and analysis.
-I excel in converting data types, conducting hypothesis tests, and employing statistical techniques to derive meaningful conclusions.
-With a strong foundation in statistics, probability, and data science principles, I function as a skilled Data Analyst.

-I bring a unique blend of skills in ethical data visualization and exploratory data analysis (EDA).
-This enables me to not only uncover insights but also effectively communicate data-driven narratives.
-My distinctive ability lies in aligning EDA methods with business objectives, ensuring that data accessibility is optimized to meet organizational goals.
+💻Proficient in SQL, Tableau, Power BI, and Python, I've conducted impactful analyses on topics like Covid deaths and vaccinations.
+My portfolio showcases hands-on experience in project management, statistical analysis, and machine learning applications, reflecting a commitment to ethical data practices.

+🎓Certified in foundational data science, Python programming, advanced data analytics, and statistical analysis, I offer a unique blend of technical proficiency and strategic thinking.
+Each certification is complemented by practical portfolio activities, demonstrating my ability to translate theoretical knowledge into real-world solutions.

+🔍Explore my portfolio to witness a concise yet comprehensive narrative of my analytical rigor, strategic insights, and commitment to excellence.

+Best,

+Christopher Jiminez.